Nypel/softieFinalProject2Pstk/readme.md

-# Welcome to Softie final project!
+# Welcome to my project of test automation.

 ##  Table of contents